Contents

 Style Accent.

-Skylights can affect a home’s interior design like no other element, adding an unforeseen punch in stairways or home offices or by offering a focal point in living spaces and cooking areas.
+Skylights can impact a home’s interior design like no other element, including an unforeseen punch in stairways or office or by supplying a centerpiece in living rooms and kitchens.

 Constant Light vs. Windows’ Light.